POWER-KI/GPT/DEMO-02/READme.md

 ## NOTE.
-Credential are stored on YOUR computer only.
+Credential and DataBase are stored on YOUR computer only.

 ## Plain text code